Bottlenose Dolphin Research Institute: BDRI research projects

-Individual-based studies focusing explicitly the variability of social unit structure in relation to anthropogenic factors are few.
-BDRI researchers studied interactions between dolphins and gillnets along the north-eastern coast of Sardinia (Italy).
+Individual-based studies focusing explicitly on the variability of social unit structure in relation to anthropogenic factors are few.
+BDRI researchers studied interactions between dolphins and gillnets along the north-eastern coast of Sardinia.
 Although dolphins benefit from taking fish entangled in gillnets, the association with gillnets is harmful because it exposes dolphins to additional risk.
 An observed annual estimate of the number of dolphins caught in gillnets was 3.54%.
-The extent of the estimated by-catch is worrisome in terms of the ability of bottlenose dolphins off Sardinia to sustain such an annual loss.
-The higher annual numbers of immature dolphins than adults dolphins caught in gillnets was related with a lack of experience together with and the tendency of immatures to play and/or to spend a lot of time scouting.
+The extent of the estimated by-catch is worrisome, in terms of the ability of bottlenose dolphins off Sardinia to sustain such an annual loss.
+The higher annual numbers of immature dolphins than adults dolphins caught in gillnets was related with a lack of experience, and the tendency of immatures to play and/or spend a lot of time scouting.

 Marine aquaculture and, in particular intensive fish farming, have shown a large expansion in most Mediterranean countries over the last ten years.
 To curb predation, many marine fish farms employ control methods which exclude, harass or remove predators.
 One such method, predator netting, creates a physical barrier that protects farmed fish from attacks by airborne and underwater predators.
 The incidental capture of marine mammals by commercial fisheries is often a controversial and emotive issue.
 A potential impact on marine mammals as a result of aquaculture interaction is death or injury through entanglement in gear.
 BDRI researchers carried out the first attempt in the Mediterranean basin to obtain information on encounter rate, group size and incidental capture of bottlenose dolphins in a marine fish farm.
 The regular occurrence of some dolphins suggests individual preferences for the fish farm area.
 The incidental bottlenose dolphin capture observed in large, loose predator nets is cause for concern, as it is questionable whether or not the bottlenose dolphins in the area can sustain incidental capture of this magnitude.
 The information gained from this study showed the necessity for further regulations to be established, both in the use of predator nets and management of marine fish farms.